EMDR Therapy Explained

 How can I find out more about EMDR?

-As trained and experienced EMDR therapists, we would be happy to answer any further questions about this transformative therapy in general, or to confidentially discuss your concerns about a particular employee.
+As trained trauma, PTSD specialists and EMDR therapists, we would be happy to answer any further questions about this transformative therapy in general, or to confidentially discuss your concerns about a particular employee.

 Contact us here to arrange a no-obligation chat.